Online/Blended Learning Resources

 Faculty Support for Online Courses

 Our Online/Blended Learning Specialist, Jeremy Kemp, works with faculty to leverage evidence-based pedagogical methods and principles of Ignatian pedagogy to design, develop, implement, and assess online programs and courses.
-Additional partners in the CRS are the Instructional Technology Resource Specialists, Librarians, Media Systems Specialists and Graphics support.
-Staff resources are available to faculty who are contracted to teach fully online classes, as well as faculty who wish to develop online units to supplement instruction in face-to-face courses.
+Additional partners in the CRS are the Instructional Technology Resource Specialists, Librarians, Media Systems Specialists and graphic production professionals.
+These resources support the design of fully online classes as well as online supplements for face-to-face courses.

 Faculty often tell us they adopt many of the online pedagogical approaches and tools into their face-to-face courses.